ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 A function extension defines a registered name (see {{iana-fnex}}) that can be applied to a sequence of zero or more arguments, producing a result.

+A function extension MUST be defined such that its evaluation is side-effect free, i.e., all possible orders of evaluation and choices of short-circuiting or full evaluation of an expression containing it must lead to the same result.
+(Note that memoization or logging are not side effects in this sense as they are visible at the implementation level only — they do not influence the result of the evaluation.)

 ~~~ abnf
 function-name           = function-name-first *function-name-char